cosanlab/trust-game-analysis/README.md

 # Trust Game Demo Analysis

-A Streamlit webapp that accesses the same database as the [Trust Game Demo](https://github.com/cosanlab/trust-game) allowing for quick real-time analysis and data viz
+A Streamlit webapp that accesses the same database as the [Trust Game Demo](https://github.com/cosanlab/trust-game) allowing for quick real-time analysis and data viz.

+The live app is available [here](https://trust-game.streamlit.app/).

 ## Setting up for local development